jiangshen/GetMeThis/README.md

 # Get Me This
-Next generation image recognition app searches for what you want based on your photos!
+Next generation image recognition app that searches for what you want based on your photos!